-A number of new standards are effective for annual periods beginning after 1 January 2020 and earlier application is permitted; however, the Fund has not early adopted the new or amended standards in preparing these financial statements.
+A number of new standards are effective for annual periods beginning after 1 January 2022 and earlier application is permitted; however, the Fund has not early adopted the new or amended standards in preparing these financial statements.

-Standards / Interpretation Description Effective from periods beginning on or after the following date Amendments to IAS 37 Onerous contracts - Cost of fulfilling a contract 1 January 2022 Amendments to IFRS 16 Leases for COVID -19 rent related concessions 1 June 2020 Amendments to IAS 16 Property, Plant and Equipment: Proceeds before Intended Use 1 January 2022 Amendments to IFRS 3 Reference to Conceptual Framework 1 January 2022 Amendments to IAS 1 Classification of liabilities as current or non- current 1 January 2023 IFRS 17 Insurance Contracts 1 January 2023
+Standards / Interpretation Description Effective from periods beginning on or after the following date Amendments to IAS 37 Onerous contracts - Cost of fulfilling a contract 1 January 2022 Amendments to IAS 1 and IAS 8 Improvement in accounting policy disclosures and to help users of the financial statements to distinguish between changes in accounting estimates and changes in accounting policies.
+1 January 2023 Amendments to IFRS 3 Reference to Conceptual Framework 1 January 2022 Amendments to IAS 1 Classification of liabilities as current or non- current 1 January 2024